PART ONE: THE CHILD

 Petro ran.

-He heard his father bellowing behind him, heavy footsteps pounding the packed earth, but he didn't look back.
-He was small and fast, and he knew the streets better than anyone.
+Heavy footsteps pounded behind him, his father bellowing, but he didn't look back.
+Small and fast, he knew the streets better than anyone.
 Within minutes he'd lost the man in the maze of alleys and side streets that made up the poorer quarter of Ashwick.

 That was when he'd found his way here, to his hiding spot behind the butcher's shop.
 He'd crawled into the cramped space between the wall and the garbage pile, pressed himself into the corner, and finally let himself cry.